 What do I need to think about when arranging a funeral?

-When arranging a funeral at the moment, it's certainly worth considering the following before you contact a funeral director:
+When arranging a funeral at the moment, it's worth considering the following before you contact a funeral director:

-- who you want to attend, being mindful of those in high-risk groups
+- who you want to attend, being mindful of those in high-risk groups who may want to attend

 - arranging service sheets as service books are unlikely to be available